idax6797/pentia-internship/README.md

 # Pentia internship

-## This is a assignment form Pentia
+## This is an assignment from Pentia

-This is to show my skills in the following languages:
+The project is to show my skills in the following languages:
 - Javascript, React
 - HTML
 - CSS, SASS

 ---
 ## Instructions
-In order to install the code run this:
+In order to install the code, run this:
 ```
 npm install
 ```

-In order to run the code run this:
+In order to run the code, run this:
 ```
 npm run dev
 ```